 Prof. Hashim completed his urology training in the South West of England followed by three clinical fellowships in female and functional urology, neuro-urology, pelvic reconstruction and urodynamics in Leuven (Belgium), Leicester (England) and London (England).
 He is a Fellow of the Royal College of Surgeons of England and Fellow of the European Board of Urology and was awarded the best Fellow award by the European Association of Urology.
 His main research interests include the overactive bladder, urinary incontinence, nocturia and urodynamics.

-Prof. Hashim is a member of the European Association of Urology Female and Functional Urology section, the International Consultation on Incontinence Urodynamics committee and Associate Editor of Neuro-urology and Urodynamics.
-He has authored over 60 articles in peer-reviewed journals, as well as 40 book chapters and 7 books, and is a reviewer for several national and international journals.
+Prof. Hashim is a committee member of the European Association of Urology (EAU) Functional Urology section (ESFU), the International Consultation on Incontinence (ICI) Urodynamics committee, the British Association of Urological Surgeons Female, Neurourology and Urodynamic Urology (BAUS FNUU), EAU male Lower Urinary Tract Symptoms guidelines, and Associate Editor of Neuro-urology and Urodynamics and BJUI compass journals.
+He has authored over 100 articles in peer-reviewed journals, as well as 40 book chapters and 7 books, and is a reviewer for several national and international journals.
 He has also been an invited speaker to national and international meetings and has taught urodynamics both nationally and internationally.